jonathanmcelroy/rust_progress_server/architecture.md

 /procedure/<procedure>/<innerProcedure>
 -----------------

-This will give the contents of the given inner procedure
+This will find the definition of the given inner procedure in the given procedure.

+{
+  position: FilePosition,
+  procedure: String,
+  contents: String,
+  arguments: Vec<ProgressArguments>
+}

 /search/procedure/<procedure>
 ------------------